 Income tax implications of grey market trades

-Since grey market is an informal market, all profits will be in the name of IPO applicant who sold his/her application.
-Grey market trades are mostly settled in cash which means that actual trades happen in the applicant’s account.
+Since the grey market is an informal market, all profits will be in the name of the IPO applicant who sold his/her application.
+IPO grey market trades are mostly settled in cash which means that actual trades happen in the applicant’s account.
 This directly puts the tax liability on the applicant.

-IPO Central is the best IPO research, recommendation and discussion platform for retail and HNI investors.
-Investors can also make use of our service for gaining an insight into brokerage house reports and analysts’ minds.
-Get detailed examination, grey market premium, and study of all upcoming IPOs in India.
+IPO Central is the best IPO research, recommendation, and discussion platform for retail and HNI investors.
+Investors can also make use of our service to gain insight into brokerage house reports and analysts’ minds.
+Get a detailed examination, grey market premium, and a study of all upcoming IPO GMPs in India.

-Participate in lively IPO discussion and benefit from the perspective of other readers.
-Here is a list of the current, forthcoming and recently closed mainboard and SME IPOs in India.
+Participate in lively IPO discussions and benefit from the perspective of other readers.
+Here is a list of the current, forthcoming, and recently closed mainboard and SME IPOs in India.
 Click on the respective IPO and scroll down to the comments section.

 If you spot a new IPO and wish to nudge us about it, just drop us a comment below the text.
 Alternatively, you can write to us at admin at ipocentral.in.
 Here are some more resources for you: